KeremAR/DevOps-Cheat/Kubernetes/k8s_final-task.md

 ```

 This manifest includes:
-- Docker registry secret for private repository access
-- ConfigMap for application configuration
+- **ConfigMap:** Decouples application configuration (like database host and port) from the code.
-- Secret for MongoDB credentials
-- StatefulSet for MongoDB with persistent storage
-- Service for MongoDB
-- Deployment for the application with resource limits and health checks
-- Service for the application
-- Ingress for external access
+- **Secret:** Securely stores sensitive data, such as MongoDB credentials.
+- **StatefulSet:** Used for stateful applications like MongoDB.
+It provides stable network identities and ordered deployment/scaling.
+- **Headless Service (mongo):** Used to provide direct access to each pod in the StatefulSet (`clusterIP: None`).
+- **Deployment:** Manages the stateless pods of the application.
+The `Recreate` strategy ensures that old pods are completely removed before the new version is deployed.
+- **Service (application):** Provides a single point of access (ClusterIP) to the application pods within the cluster.
+- **Ingress:** Makes the application accessible from outside the cluster and routes traffic from `keremar.application.com` to the application service.

-Key features:
+### Key features:
-- Resource limits and requests for both containers
+- Resource limits and requests are defined for both containers (application and MongoDB).
-- Health checks (liveness and readiness probes)
-- Persistent storage for MongoDB
+- Liveness and readiness probes are added to check the health of the application.
-- Environment variables from ConfigMap and Secret
+- A flexible configuration is achieved by sourcing environment variables from ConfigMaps and Secrets.
-- Proper service discovery setup
+- Proper service discovery mechanisms are set up for services to find each other.
-- Ingress configuration for external access
+- External access is configured with Ingress.
-- Private repository access using docker-secret
+- Image pulling from a private repository is secured using a `docker-secret`.

 ## 5. Verification

+The following checks are performed to verify that the application has been deployed successfully and is running with the correct configurations.

 The application is now accessible at:
 - http://keremar.application.com

 ### Health Checks
-- Liveness probe: /healthz
-- Readiness probe: /healthx
+- **Liveness probe:** `/healthz` - Checks if the container is running.
+If it fails, the container is restarted.
+- **Readiness probe:** `/healthx` - Checks if the container is ready to accept incoming traffic.
+If not ready, it's removed from the service endpoints.

 ### Resource Limits
-Application:
+**Application:**
 - CPU: limit-0.5, request-0.2
 - Memory: limit-128Mi, request-64Mi

-MongoDB:
+**MongoDB:**
 - CPU: limit-0.5, request-0.2
 - Memory: limit-256Mi, request-128Mi

 ## 6. Troubleshooting Commands

+Below are basic `kubectl` commands that can be used to diagnose issues that may arise during or after deployment.

 ### Check Pod Status
 ```bash